-Kids Camp will be held August 9-14, 2020 (staff and volunteer dates are August 8-15).
+Kids Camp will be held virtually August 12-15, 2020.
 Registration for Kids Camp starts on Friday, February 14 at noon.

 Our goal at Camp LUCK is to provide a positive experience that helps everyone reach their potential by building self-esteem, friendships and character in a safe environment.
 We want our “heart kids” to be “normal kids” for a week and participate in awesome activities that they might not normally be able to.
 One sibling has the opportunity to get this incredible experience as well.